Cham-88D/ToDoApp/README.md

 # ToDoApp
 Node and Express App
-Simple applications with basic CRUD operations. use namp install and to start use npm start
+Simple applications with basic CRUD operations. use npm install and to start use npm start